Shoulder Injuries & Workers' Compensation in PA

 • The best way to report your injury is in writing.
 If your shoulder injury means you are unable to write, get a family member or friend to write out a report for you that you can give to your supervisor or employer.

 • After you report your injury, your employer may require you to choose a doctor from a list of several physicians they have posted at your job site.
 You are required to see this doctor for the first 90 days of treatment.
-Once this 90 day period has ended, you may see any doctor you wish, including your regular doctor.
+Once this 90-day period has ended, you may see any doctor you wish, including your regular doctor.
 You need to notify your employer’s insurance company, however, within five days of moving to a new doctor.

 Workers’ Compensation in Pennsylvania